 Is it Dementia?

-With the disease becoming more prevalent, many senior living settings are dedicated resources to caring for individuals with poor cognition.
-From Assisted Living Facilities to Adult Day Programs, there are several options to provide safe, secure and nurturing environments for adults with memory impairments.
+Now that dementia is becoming more prevalent, due to the rapid rise in longevity, many senior living communities are dedicating resources to caring for individuals with decreased cognition.
+From Assisted Living facilities to Adult Day programs, there are several options to provide safe, secure and nurturing environments for adults with memory impairment.

 When is it time for long-term care?

-- Have any accidents occurred recently with appliances in home such as the stove or forgetting to turn it off properly?
+- Have any accidents occurred recently with appliances in the home, such as forgetting to turn off the stove?

-- In the event of a fire, do you feel your loved one would follow appropriate emergency measures including calling 911 and leaving premises?
+- In the event of a fire, do you feel your loved one is capable of following appropriate emergency measures, including calling 911 and leaving the premises?

-- Has your loved one become progressively dependent with more ADLs recently? (eating, dressing, bathing)
+- Has your loved one become progressively more dependent with their Activities of Daily Living (eating, dressing, bathing)?

-- Has he or she or become easily threatened or suspicious of others, taking medications, or eating certain foods?
+- Has he or she or become easily threatened or suspicious of others, fearful of taking medications, or of eating certain foods?

 - Is your loved one taking medications on schedule, following correct dosages, and willing to use an organizer/reminder device if necessary?